ADD CONDITION

 Warnings and Precautions

-Patients should be advised to seek medical attention if they experience a severe sore throat that persists for more than two days, particularly if it is accompanied or followed by symptoms such as headache, rash, swelling, nausea, or vomiting, as these may indicate a serious underlying condition.
+Patients should be advised to seek medical attention if they experience a severe sore throat that persists for more than two days, especially if it is accompanied or followed by symptoms such as headache, rash, swelling, nausea, or vomiting, as these may indicate a serious underlying condition.

 In addition, patients are instructed to discontinue use and consult a healthcare professional if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
 Furthermore, if a sore mouth does not show improvement within seven days, or if irritation, pain, or redness persists or worsens, medical advice should be sought.